 One way to improve your Go may be to play against a computer program.
-If you are a beginner, almost any program will do for this.
-However, as you improve, you will find that playing a program of around your own strength does not necessarily improve your Go - it may make it worse: instead of learning good style, you just learn to play the particular moves which that program is unable to handle.
+If you are a beginner, almost any program will do for this, but look at our Top Picks for Beginners page.
+However, as you improve, you will find that playing a program of around your own strength does not necessarily improve your Go - it may make it worse: instead of learning good style, you just learn to play the particular way to beat this program.

 |Program||Author||Description||Requires||Price||Suggested Source (UK if possible)|